Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Experiments

 \subsection{Implementation Details}

 Following the conventional practice, we perform in-the-wild FER in two steps: (1) the face is detected and aligned, and further resized to 224$\times$224 pixels, (2) the facial expression is classified.
+We implement our method using Python and PyTorch, and use automatic mixed precision (Amp) supported by Nvidia \emph{Apex} PyTorch library to seep up the experiments.

-\textbf{Pre-training and fine-tuning for ViT baselines}.
-There are 400,000 manually labeled images in AffectNet dataset.
-We clean them on the basis of the label file and use OpenFace \cite{baltrusaitis2018openface} for face alignment, leaving 269,316 facial images for self-supervised MAE pre-training.
-And we pre-train each ViT variant for 300 epochs.
-Then, the pre-trained ViT-Tiny, ViT-Small and ViT-Base are fine-tuned on the downstream FER training sets \cite{mollahosseini2017affectnet,li2017reliable,barsoum2016training} respectively, all using the Adam optimizer with a batch size of 32, an initial learing rate of 1e-4.
-And we reduce the learning rate by 10 times if no improvement is observed for 30 epochs.
-Every training process is within 100 epochs.
-Common data augmentation, such as random scaling and flipping, is employed unless mentioned otherwise.
-Incidentally, we also train and evaluate the ViT variants initialized with the regular ImageNet1K weights\footnote {Strictly speaking, they are pre-trained on ImageNet21K and fine-tuned on ImageNet1K, which are publicly available in \emph{timm} PyTorch library.} provided by Steiner \etal \cite{steiner2021train,dosovitskiy2021an}.
+\textbf{Building FER baselines based on ViTs}.
+AffectNet dataset contains 400,000 manually labeled images.
+We clean the dataset based on the label file and perform face alignment using OpenFace \cite{baltrusaitis2018openface}.
+This results in 269,316 facial images for our self-supervised MAE pre-training, dubbed \textbf{AffectNet-270K} dtaset.
+Each variant of ViT (ViT-Tiny, ViT-Small and ViT-Base) is pre-trained as the MAE encoder for 300 epochs.
+Subsequently, the pre-trained ViTs are fine-tuned on the downstream FER training sets \cite{mollahosseini2017affectnet,li2017reliable,barsoum2016training} respectively, using the Adam optimizer with a batch size of 32 and an initial learing rate of 1e-4.
+During training, we reduce the learning rate by a factor of 10 if no improvement is observed for 30 epochs.
+Every training process is finished within 100 epochs.
+Common data augmentation techniques, such as random scaling and flipping, are employed unless mentioned otherwise.
+In addition, we train and evaluate the ViT variants initialized with the regular ImageNet1K weights\footnote {Strictly speaking, they are pre-trained on ImageNet21K dataset and fine-tuned on ImageNet1K dataset, which are publicly available in \emph{timm} PyTorch library.} provided by Steiner et al. \cite{steiner2021train,dosovitskiy2021an} for the FER task, obtaining more baseline results.

+\textbf{Implementation details of PF-MAG}.
+According to our experimental findings, directly applying the orthogonal constraint in Eqn. \ref{eq:decompose} to $\boldsymbol{v_{e}}$ and $\boldsymbol{v_{p}}$ immediately after the token separator $S$ fails to yield satisfactory disentanglement.
+To address this issue, we leverage the pre-trained Incept-ResV1, a face recognition (FR) model introduced by Schroff et al. \cite{schroff2015facenet}, to extract the facial features of the images generated by $G$ based on $\boldsymbol{v_{e}}$ and $\boldsymbol{v_{p}}$.
+Then, these extracted features are flattened and used to comput a cosine similarity, which indirectly measures the distance between $\boldsymbol{v_{e}}$ and $\boldsymbol{v_{p}}$ in the off-the-shelf latent space of the well-trained FR model.
+The pre-trained FR model is fixed and incorporated into the orthogonal constraint loss during training.
+It's important to note that we reuse the pre-trained MAE encoders and decoders, as described in Table \ref{MAEConfig}, to construct our GAN model, PF-MAG.